 Read our separate feature on some of the best Google Assistant compatible smart home devices available to buy.

 Things you can say and do with Google Assistant

 Google Assistant is your personal assistant.
 It can play music for you, set reminders, check your flight, and plenty more.
 Here's a few things you can say and do with Assistant using just your voice.

 You just have to say "OK Google" or or swipe up from the left or right corner of the screen on Pixel devices.
-Other Android manfuacturers usually use the power/sleep button to wake up the assistant, so pressing that for a short while will activate Google Assistant in a lot of cases.
+Other Android manfuacturers sometimes use the power/sleep button to wake up the assistant, so pressing that for a short while will activate Google Assistant in a lot of cases.
 On iOS devices, open the Google Assistant app.

 To ask Assistant to play some music, say "OK Google" followed by "play some music", "play some Jazz", "play some workout music", "listen to Daft Punk", or "listen to Imagine on Spotify", etc.